Actually

 museums, galleries or private homes.

-which are everywhere.
+which are all over Athens.
 Some are tucked away in

 little courtyards with beautiful gardens, walled

-in by five story concrete buildings.
-Some have
+in by five story concrete buildings while others

-like the beautiful 11th Century Church of Kapni Karea on Ermou,
+like the beautiful 11th Century Church of Kapni Karea on Ermou Street,

 an impediment to Athenian drivers for the last